NVIDIA/warp/docs/index.rst

 Additional examples
 -------------------
-The `examples <https://github.com/NVIDIA/warp/tree/main/examples>`__ directory in the Github repository contains a number of scripts that show how to implement different simulation methods using the Warp API.
-Most examples will generate USD files containing time-sampled animations in the ``examples/outputs`` directory.
+The `examples <https://github.com/NVIDIA/warp/tree/main/warp/examples>`__ directory in the Github repository contains a number of scripts that show how to implement different simulation methods using the Warp API.
+Most examples will generate USD files containing time-sampled animations in the same directory as the example.
 Before running examples users should ensure that the ``usd-core`` package is installed using:

 ::